Algoma |

 |

+The Ice Age National Scenic Trail winds through the Kettle Moraine State Forest including the Loew Lake and Pike Lake units and to Holy Hill.
 The Northern Kettle Moraine-Pike Lake Unit in Hartford has both the Kettle Moraine trails and the Ice Age Trail that are truly magical places to enjoy fall colors.
-The Tower off of the Kettle Moraine trail provides an amazing bird's eye view of the various fall colors.
+The Powder Observation Tower off of the Kettle Moraine trail provides an amazing bird's eye view of the various fall colors.
 Scenic rolling hills through the countryside.
-Driving around the county provides for a wonderful scenic drive with fabulous stops along the way.
-County and municipal parks are also fabulous places to view the beautiful fall colors. www.visitwashingtoncounty.com |
+The Ice Age Trail continues through Slinger, West Bend and into Kewaskum.
+Kewaskum begins the official Northern Kettle Moraine State Forest where the trails are amazing in the fall.
+In Kewaskum you can catch the Northern Kettle Moraine State Forest trail.
+The Washington County Parks and many of the municipal parks have beautiful trails making for amazing fall hikes.
+Driving all around the county provides for wonderful scenery with fabulous stops along the way. www.visitwashingtoncounty.com |

 Waukesha |